workshopdemos/test4z/README.md

 * Part 3: Add pass/fail checks to the unit test (assert API)
 * Part 4: Run final test (optionally make it fail).

+Ready to write some code?
+Let's do it!

 ### Getting started

 To complete this exercise, you have two options: